AI Trail Analysis

 Best times to hike⌄

-Starting early in the morning, especially on weekdays, helps avoid the heaviest crowds and allows for cooler temperatures during the strenuous rock scramble.
-Spring and Fall offer pleasant temperatures and vibrant foliage, but summer can be hot and humid, and winter presents icy conditions on the scramble.
+Starting early helps avoid crowds and allows ample time for the challenging scramble.
+Spring and fall offer pleasant temperatures and vibrant foliage, while summer can be hot and humid, and winter presents icy conditions on the scramble.

 Wildlife & plants⌄